Zermatt is a scenic village in the Swiss Alps – the ultimate destination to admire the majestic Matterhorn.

 Why Visit Gornergrat

-People visiting Gornergrat are made speechless by the sceneries, even when they haven’t arrived on the site.
-The sceneries along the train tracks are already stunning, and the mountain breeze is just so refreshing.
+Visitors to Gornergrat are often speechless by the scenery, even before they arrive.
+The views along the train tracks are stunning, and the mountain breeze is refreshing.

 When to visit Gornergrat

-You might not recognize Gorner Glacier very well during winter as it can be covered with thick snow.
-But sometime during late spring to autumn, you should be able to spot the glacier right away from Gornergrat.
+However, from late spring to autumn, you should be able to spot the glacier easily from Gornergrat.

 Why Visit Schwarzsee